1995parham-teaching/python101/README.md

 How to create maintainable, scalable and reliable software using Python?

-- basic syntax
+- Basic syntax
-- problem solving
+- Problem-solving
-- object oriented programming
+- Object oriented programming

 ### Week 3

 How to create maintainable, scalable and reliable software using Python?

-- working with some popular libraries
+- Working with some popular libraries
-- async programming
+- Async programming

 ### Week 4

 How to create maintainable, scalable and reliable software using Python?

-- clean and fluent code with python
+- Clean and fluent code with Python
-- python best practices and design patterns
+- Python best practices and design patterns

 ## Special Thanks To